 “And that’s when you killed him?”
 Dante asked.

 “No,” Barrett replied irritably.
 “I entreated our friends to listen to me, but everyone shut me out.
 Even my own family wouldn’t listen to my side of the story.
 Rebecca Collins was everybody’s dark-haired angel and I became a pariah.”

 “So what happened?”
 Jenni asked quietly.

-The red-haired man looked at Jenni and shrugged his shoulders.
-“I'm not a drinker,” he said.
-“I've never gotten past the initial taste of alcohol, but I agreed to go only because I was lonely and needed something else to think about.
+Barrett looked at Jenni and shrugged his shoulders.
+“I’m not a drinker,” he said.
+“I’ve never gotten past the initial taste of alcohol, but I agreed to go only because I was lonely and needed something else to think about.
 I volunteered to be the designated driver and went along.
 Before we arrived, however, my friend confessed that Rebecca was going to be there with a new friend of hers, some Fur she had met that she wanted to show off to everyone.
-He thought I would find amusement in it, but I told him what I thought of his idea, turned the car around, and drove back home with him yelling at me all the way.
+He thought I would find amusement in it, but I reminded him that I had tried to tell everyone about her pet Fur months ago.
+He tried to wave it off as if I had made it all up, but when I told him what I thought of his idea and turned the car around, I drove back home with him yelling at me all the way.
 Back at my place, my friend cursed me out and then drove off to join the others.”